Angular bispectrum of matter number counts in cosmic structures: The angular bispectrum

 where $\mathcal N$ is a normalisation factor defined as

+and $P_{\phi_0}(k)$ denotes the power spectrum of the gravitational potential evaluated at redshift $z = 0$.
+We use the notation $j^{(m)}$ to indicate the $m$-th derivative of the spherical Bessel function with respect to its argument.
+We also use the shorthand notation ``$f_r$'' to denote ``$f(r)$''.
 Here, the index $n$ labels the perturbative order within a weak-field expansion $\propto \left( \Hc/k \right)^n \delta$, while the index $m$ counts the number of radial derivatives.
 With this formalism, we can write all the spectra as follows

 where we have used that